MichaelHWatkins/MealPrep.Solution/capstone-proposal.md

 #### Friday, 03/11
 * 12:00 - 12:30 Working on css.
 Realized what I really want to do is get a react frontend working so switching to that.
 Added a nuget called bridge that will hopefully help with that.
 It didn't but found a new article on the useSpa method I am going to hopefully use to connect things.
 * 12:30 - 1:00 Came to the conclusion I would need to start a new project to make a react front end work.
 Will switch back to css.
+* 1:00 - 1:28 Bridge broke the program, had to look up how to uninstall it.
+Back to css.
+For some reason the border wont show.